Contrast-Security-OSS/docs/content/installation/setup/Setup-overview.md

 We strongly advise the use of Contrast Software as a Service (SaaS).
 It’s SOC-2 Type II compliant, and gets security and feature updates as they become available.
 To connect to SaaS mode, follow the instructions provided to your administrator.
 These instructions also contain the credentials you need to log in to the Contrast application.

 As you prepare to [install Contrast](installation-setupinstall.html) in your own environment, verify that your configuration complies with Contrast's [system requirements](installation-setup.html#contrast-reqs) and [sizing requirements](installation-setup.html#size).

-## Setup

-Update Java options, and take advantage of Contrast logs and tools when you [run Contrast](installation-setup.html#run) on Windows or Linux.
+You can also update Java options, and take advantage of Contrast logs and tools when you [run Contrast](installation-setup.html#run) on Windows or Linux.

+## Configuration

 To access configuration options, log in to the Administrative interface (/Contrast/superadmin/login.html).
 The bulk of the application's configuration is handled here.
 You can configure and update [authentication settings](installation-setupauth.html) from a variety of authentication providers, including Microsoft Active Directory, LDAP and Single Sign-On.
 Contrast can also be configured to automatically create a [MySQL backup](installation-setup.html#setup-mysql) of the database on a regular, scheduled basis.